I take it you survived Thanksgiving.

 (From The Chimney With Care)

 One final topic I’d like to touch on before we wrap up is stockings.
-These obviously have nothing to do with hanging lights, besides the common theme of being suspended in mid-air.
+These obviously have nothing to do with hanging lights, besides the common theme that you suspend them in mid-air.
 However, you will want to be careful when you hang stockings, just like lights.

 Empty stockings might hang nicely wherever you place them, but you may not be so lucky once you’ve stuffed them full.
-You need to make sure that, wherever you hang the stockings, they are secured firmly enough to hold them, plus a sock-ful of candy.
-Hooks above the fireplace are standard, but there’s no need to install a permanent solution for a holiday that only comes once a year.
+You need to make sure that, wherever you hang the stockings, you secure them firmly enough to hold them, plus a sock-ful of candy.
+Hooks above the fireplace are standard.
+However, there’s no need to install a permanent solution for a holiday that only comes once a year.

 Coat Racks and Bedposts